 Skip to content

 Justification, sanctification and glorification are three interconnected stages in the life of a child of God.
-These three stages comprise the exact moment of our salvation (justification), living our life for Christ (sanctification) and our future eternal life with Christ (glorification).
+These three stages comprise the exact moment of our salvation (justification), our new position within the “body of Christ” (sanctification) and our future eternal life with Christ (glorification).

 Justification